Mr-peipei/vsfiler.vim/README.md

 ## INSPIRED

-This vim plugin is inspire by [mattn/vim-molder](https://github.com/mattn/vim-molder) Thank you for your oss contribution.
+This vim plugin is inspire by [mattn/vim-molder](https://github.com/mattn/vim-molder) and [lambdalisue/fern.vim](https://github.com/lambdalisue/fern.vim)
+Thank you for yours oss contribution.